-Lastly, it would make several changes regarding the use of severance agreements in the context of a mass layoff, relocation or termination.
+Lastly, it would make several changes regarding the use of severance agreements in the context of a mass layoff, relocation, or termination.
 First, it would expressly prohibit and render void any general release, waiver of claims or non-disparagement or nondisclosure agreements conditioned on the employer's payment of amounts for which the employer is liable under section 1402.
 The bill would also specify that any employer who includes such a general release, waiver of claims, or nondisparagement or nondisclosure agreements as a condition of such payments will be subject to a civil penalty up to \$500 per violation.
 Second, employers required to provide notice under section 1401 would be prohibited from offering a separate agreement containing a general release, waiver of claims or non-disparagement or nondisclosure agreement unless it is offered in exchange for consideration in addition to which the employee is already entitled under section 1402 and states in clear and unequivocal language that the consideration being offered is in addition to anything of value to which the individual already is entitled under Section 1402.
 Any non-complying agreement would be deemed void and unenforceable.

-Status: Passed the Assembly Labor and Employment Committee and the Assembly Judiciary Committee on party-line votes and is pending on the Assembly Floor.
+Status: Passed the Assembly on a party-line vote and is pending in the Senate.

-8. Mandatory Notice Before Requiring Remote Employees Return to In-Person Work (SB 731)
+7. Mandatory Notice Before Requiring Remote Employees Return to In-Person Work (SB 731)